zhanksun/zhanksun.github.io/_pages/about.md

 My research interests are within the area of modeling, analysis, and control of stochastic systems.
 I am particularly interested in applications that arise from healthcare operations, such as emergency response management in the aftermath of mass-casualty events and patient flow management in hospital emergency departments.
 I am exploring applications in the filed of smart city operations.

 I am recruting motivated PhD students now.
+Feel free to contact me if you are interested.

 [comment]: # (Here is my Curriculum Vitae [\[PDF\]](https://www.dropbox.com/s/afbiukkav30uuko/CV_Zhankun_v2.pdf?dl=0).)
 <!---